isomerpages/moe-yishunsec/_the-yss-experience/My Experience in YSS.md

 permalink: /the-yss-experience/myexperienceinyss/
 description: ""
 ---
+### Charis Global School (Jakarta) Immersion Programme in YSS

+On the first day of Term 2, our school played host to a group of students and their teachers from Charis Global School in Jakarta, Indonesia, as they came for a one-day immersion programme.

+Our Yishunites took on the role of buddies and brought their Indonesian counterparts around with them as they went about their day, providing the latter with a glimpse into the day of a typical Singaporean student.

+Our staff also engaged the Principal and teachers in professional development conversations, sharing best practices as well as looking into opportunities for exchange programmes in the future.

 ### YSS at the Nee Soon Central National Day Carnival 2022

 On Saturday, 13 August, our NCC Precision Drill Squad, Indian and Malay dancers proudly represented YSS as we joined in the celebrations at Nee Soon Central’s National Day Carnival.
-Our performances were part of the festivities and were warmly received by the crowd.
-Our students thoroughly enjoyed themselves and are proud to have contributed to the nation’s 57th birthday celebrations.
+Our performances were part of the festivities and were warmly received by the crowd.&nbsp; Our students thoroughly enjoyed themselves and are proud to have contributed to the nation’s 57th birthday celebrations.

 <figure><img src="/images/YSS%20Exp/Picture1.jpg"><figcaption>Our Indian Dancers in their resplendent costumes</figcaption></figure>